Human Conception: The Beginning of Life

 Perhaps the marketers will add sunscreen or aloe vera to it.

-The next several articles will cover all of these abortifacients in detail.
+The following articles cover various abortifacients in detail.

 Keith L. Moore.
 Before We Are Born: Essentials of Embryology [Philadelphia: Saunders], 2008, page 2.